 Whether you are new to the sport, or want to re-discover the joys of greyhound ownership, we’re here to help you along the way.
 Forming a syndicate with friends or colleagues, or going it alone as a single owner, there’s an option to suit you.

 So you're ready to take the first steps - but what do you need to do?
-Matthew, our Syndication Executive, is on hand to guide you through the process.
-Matthew has a lifetime of greyhound experience and he aims to help you make the simple transition from racing spectator to owner.
+We'll help to guide you through the process and make the simple transition from racing spectator to owner.

 Ready to find out more or get started on the road to greyhound ownership?
-Email Matthew on email@example.com now.
+Email us on email@example.com now.

 First up - pick a form of greyhound ownership that suits you.